rust-lang/book/2018-edition/src/ch01-03-hello-cargo.md

 continually checking your work while writing the code, using `cargo check` will speed up the process!
 As such, many Rustaceans run `cargo check` periodically as they write their program to make sure it compiles.
-Then they run `cargo build` when they’re ready to use the executable.
+Then they run `cargo build` when they’re ready to produce an executable for either debugging or for distribution.

 Let’s recap what we’ve learned so far about Cargo: